Orwell Astronomical Society (Ipswich)

 Roy Cheesman & Charles Radley

-We intended to host our first open day on Sunday 28 May 1972, to mark the supposed centenary of the opening of Orwell Park Observatory.
-(Unfortunately, later research established the event to be two years too early!)
+We intended to host our first open day on Sunday 28 May 1972, to mark the supposed centenary of the commissioning of Orwell Park Observatory.
 Plans for the event included an entrance charge of 10p per head, refreshments on sale "at a modest price", and the availability of leaflets telling the story of the building.
+Unfortunately, later research established the date to be two years too early!

 In fact, due to problems with the shutter of the equatorial dome, the event had to be rescheduled to 30 September 1972.
-Advance preparations included appeals in the Newsletter to members to attend to assist with a wide variety of tasks: welcoming and guiding visitors, helping with car parking, supervising exhibits and ensuring that visitors did not cause any damage, and preparing and dispensing refreshments.
+Advance preparations included appeals in the Newsletter to members to assist with a wide variety of tasks: welcoming and guiding visitors, helping with car parking, supervising exhibits and ensuring that visitors did not cause damage, and preparing and dispensing refreshments.
 Those with any kind of optical equipment were encouraged to bring it.
 The event was advertised with posters in newspapers and on radio.
 The advertising was successful and over 200 people attended.
+An article about the event in the Evening Star, 28 September 1972, may be accessed via the thumbnail to right.

-There were two screenings; some 40 people watched the first and 150 people the second.
+There were two screenings of the film; some 40 people watched the first and 150 people the second.

 The 26 cm refractor was particularly popular!
 Shortly after sunset, at approximately 18:30 UT, we sighted the instrument on Jupiter.
 Io, situated just to the west of the planet, was occulted at 18:52 UT; Europa and Ganymede were visible further to the west and Callisto to the east.
 When Jupiter set, we turned the telescope to Mizar & Alcor, Vega and some interesting star fields.
 At one point, the queue of people waiting for a glimpse through the refractor stretched almost the entire height of the spiral staircase from the dome to below the level of the club room.

-Among the visitors were Mr E H Collinson, who used the telescope in the 1930s, attending the open day with his wife.
+Among the visitors were Mr E H Collinson, who used the telescope in the 1930s, attending with his wife.

 Thanks go to Mr Roy Cheesman, Mr David Brown, Mr David Bearcroft, Mr John Easty, the ladies serving refreshments, and other helpers.
 Finally, thanks are due to Mr Belle for permission to host the event at the school.